Vaseline for Tanning – Should You Use It?

 Tanning Pills

-However, quite a bit of this chemical is needed to change skin color, and there have been studies showing that a high consumption of canthaxanthin is not entirely safe.
+However, a significant amount of this chemical is required to change skin color, and studies have shown that high consumption of canthaxanthin is not entirely safe.

 If you want to learn more, check out our article about tanning pills!